17 HALAL Brunch in Manchester SPOTS to Try!

 Caramello is the favourite for Muslims in Manchester going for a halal brunch!

-You can either choose a sweet option, they do amazing pancakes and French toast.
-Opt for a halal fry-up in Manchester, or eggs and avocado.
+You can choose a sweet option, they do amazing pancakes and French toast, or opt for their big halal fry-up which my husband always goes for.
+They do a great eggs and avocado too.

 Caramello of Didsbury doesn’t take bookings so be prepared to queue and wait on the weekend, but it’s worth it.
 If I can go during the week I prefer to as it’s less busy.